-The Department of Surgery Office of Professional Development is led by Jennifer J. Shin, MD, SM, associate chair, Faculty Development.
+The Department of Surgery Office of Professional Development is led by Jennifer J. Shin, MD, SM, vice chair for Faculty Development.

 Jennifer J. Shin, MD, SM

 Associate Surgeon, Division of Otolaryngology – Head and Neck Surgery